praveen-oak/parallel-tsp/README.md

 Eg:\
 ./gpu_tsp 16 20 data/a16

+If you want the program to dynamically set the number of devices based on the size of problem, then set the suggested cities to 0

 Note : \
 Number of suggested devices is only a directive.
 The code detects the number of devices on the system and changes this accordingly.\
 If the system has only 2 GPUs and input is to use 4, only 2 will be used\